Brief History

 Genetic Disorder

 Genetic disorders occur when a mutation affects your genes or when you have an irregular amount of genetic material.
 Genes comprise DNA (deoxyribonucleic acid), which contain characteristics that make you unique, and instructions for cell functioning.
 Some genetic disorders include Down syndrome Trisomy 21, Turner syndrome, among others.
 If you or your partner is at risk of passing on a genetic disorder to your child, you may be considering preimplantation genetic testing.
-In this procedure, which is a part of in vitro fertilization, the embryos are screened for certain genetic problems, although not all genetic problems can be found.
+In this procedure, which is a part of in vitro fertilisation, the embryos are screened for certain genetic problems, although not all genetic problems can be found.
 Finally, the good embryos can be transferred to the uterus.

 Fertility Preservation

 Fertility preservation is a method that safeguards your reproductive tissues, so that you can have a child later in life.
 This treatment is chosen when one partner may be suffering from cancer, other health conditions or advancing age.
 You can have eggs harvested and frozen in an unfertilised state for later use.
-Or the embryos can be frozen for future use for in vitro fertilization.
+Or the embryos can be frozen for future use for in vitro fertilisation.

 IVF Process Step By Step